English 2122 critical

 1.1 Due Saturday, June 6th: address one topic, not both:

-a) Explore Wordsworth's central ideas about nature in "Lines Written a Few Miles Above Tintern Abbey," including at least four meaningful quotations to illustrate your claims; also note how any of these ideas are borne out in any of the other poems we're reading in this unit, following MLA style for citing poetry outlined in Q4.
+a) Explore Wordsworth's central ideas about nature in "Lines Written a Few Miles Above Tintern Abbey," including at least four meaningful quotations to illustrate your claims; also note how any of these ideas are borne out in any of the other poems we're reading in this unit, following MLA style for citing poetry outlined in Q4.b) Discuss beliefs or ideas that Wordsworth and Coleridge appear to have in common in their poems we're reading.
+Include at least two quotations from each poem you mention, following guidelines for citing poetry outlined in Q4.

 1.2 Due Sunday, June 14th: address either option (not both):